On the Fragility of Contribution Score Computation in Federated Learning: Related Work

 \subsection{Adversarial Contribution Evaluation}

 The adversarial manipulation of contribution scores is a nascent field.
 We are aware of only three works that study this interaction without focusing on model performance degradation~\cite{arnaiztowards,anada2025measuring,xu2024ace}.
-Arnaiz-Rodriguez et al.~\cite{arnaiztowards} used CE to improve model fairness, Anada et a.~\cite{anada2025measuring} focused on decentralized FL with self-reporting scores, while Xu et al.~\cite{xu2024ace} presented the ACE attack to increase a client's contribution score without training on good quality data.
+Arnaiz-Rodriguez et al.~\cite{arnaiztowards} used CE to improve model fairness, Anada et al.~\cite{anada2025measuring} focused on decentralized FL with self-reported scores, while Xu et al.~\cite{xu2024ace} presented the ACE attack to increase a client's contribution score without training on good-quality data.
 Our work follows this latter direction.

-The ACE attack~\cite{xu2024ace} was the first designed to inflate a score by predicting the next round's aggregated model using first and second-order optimization.
-While novel, the authors only studied a limited scenario: increasing the attacker's own score using a non-marginal difference based CE scheme based on cosine distance.
-In contrast, we develop algorithms for multiple adversarial goals (both increasing the attacker's own score and decreasing the target's) and evaluate them against principled, Shapley-based CE metrics.
+The ACE attack~\cite{xu2024ace} was the first designed to inflate a contribution score by predicting the aggregated model in the next round using first and second-order optimization.
+While novel, the authors only studied a limited scenario: increasing the attacker's own score using a rudimentary CE scheme based on cosine distance.
+In contrast, we develop algorithms for multiple adversarial goals (both increasing the attacker's own score and decreasing the target's) and evaluate them against principled, Shapley-inspired CE schemes based on marginal difference.